Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Alan-Isco/README.md

 I downloaded and ran the MySQL Installer.
 I followed the on-screen instructions to install MySQL Server and MySQL Workbench.

-7. Set Up Development Environments and Virtualization (Optional)

-Virtualization Tool: Docker (Optional)

-I downloaded Docker Desktop for Windows from the Docker website.
-I ran the installer and followed the instructions to complete the installation.

 8. Explore Extensions and Plugins